siteorigin/siteorigin-unwind/readme.txt

 == Changelog ==

+= 1.6.4 - 15 June 2020 =
+* Account for the SiteOrigin Post Loop widget being used on the static front page.

 = 1.6.3 - 03 June 2020 =
 * Corrected meta date output.
 * WooCommerce Quick View: Added image change when variations selected.